Skip to Main Content

 Activity Note

-Today’s activities include up 2.5 miles of walking on busy city streets, with some periods of standing.
+Walking up to 2.5 miles on busy city streets, with some periods of standing.
 Several stairs, some without railings.
+Extent and duration of walking and other activities during free time according to personal choice.

 Breakfast: